 Talking about how you are feeling, in a non-judgemental and supportive environment, can help to identify what issues are associated with feelings of low self-esteem and confidence whilst offering support and techniques to help improve relationships and change your life in a positive way.

-‘The Bangkok Counsellor’ is a Bangkok counselling practice that offers a FREE INITIAL CONSULTATION for all Bangkok expats as an opportunity to find out more about how Psychotherapy and Hypnotherapy could be of benefit to you.
+‘The Bangkok Counsellor’ is a Bangkok counselling practice that offers an INITIAL CONSULTATION for all Bangkok expats as an opportunity to find out more about how Psychotherapy could be of benefit to you.

-Book a FREE INITIAL CONSULTATION to see how talking with someone completely uninvolved in your current situation can really help to make sense of how you are feeling and understand what’s happening.
+Book an INITIAL CONSULTATION to see how talking with someone completely uninvolved in your current situation can really help to make sense of how you are feeling and understand what’s happening.
 I listen and offer support in a non-judgemental and objective way.

 If you’d like to know more about how I could help you, please enter your name and email address here: